Paediatric Chronic Fatigue Syndrome / ME

 Why choose us?

-We have particular expertise in helping and supporting children who are severely affected, or children whose case is complicated by more than one problem.
+We have particular expertise in helping and supporting children who are severely affected, as well as children whose case may be complicated by more than one problem.
 The outlook for children with CFS/ME who access appropriate treatment is excellent, with most making a good or complete recovery.
 We therefore aim for recovery.

 We believe that all clinical care should have an evidence base.
 We therefore only offer treatment that has been shown to work in trials.
-Dr Crawley runs a research team based in the University of Bristol which conducts research in to the causes and treatment of CFS/ME.
+Professor Crawley runs a research team based at the University of Bristol which conducts research in to the causes and treatment of CFS/ME.
 This means that all the treatment offered by the clinical team is based on the most up-to-date research results.

-As part of a series of programmes on BBC Radio 4 looking at this condition, Case Notes presenter Dr Mark Porter accompanied Dr Crawley in her clinic at the Min to find out more about CFS/ME, and meet some of the children who have been affected by this condition.
+As part of a series of programmes on BBC Radio 4 looking at this condition, Case Notes presenter Dr Mark Porter accompanied Professor Crawley in her clinic to find out more about CFS/ME, and meet some of the children who have been affected by this condition.
 You can listen to the Case Notes programme on the Radio 4 website.